 The book covers many decades, describing the unrest of 1848 and the political unrest of the 1870s.
 Mann spends whole chapters on detail of everyday life like a day at school of Johann’s and the symptoms of his last illness.
-Under his pen, the minutiae of family life are elevated to an importance which draws the reader into the essence of each character.
+Under Mann’s pen, the minutiae of family life are elevated to an importance which draws the reader into the essence of each character.

-Seven Pillars of Wisdom
+Seven Pillars of Wisdom by T E Lawrence

-Thomas Edward Lawrence was still in his twenties when he was called upon, as a British army intelligence officer working in Egypt in the First World War, to unite the Arabs to fight against the Turks in the Middle East.
-His ability to speak Arabic and his knowledge of the area and its people gained during a thousand-mile walk around Syria qualified him well.
-His personal interest in warfare gained whilst a History student at Cambridge also came in useful.
+Thomas Edward Lawrence was still in his twenties when he undertook a special role in the First World War.
+As a British army intelligence officer working in Egypt, his task was to unite the Arabs to fight against the Turks in the Middle East.
+During a thousand-mile walk around Syria, he had learned to speak Arabic.
+This ability and his knowledge of the area and its people qualified him well.
+Lawrence’s personal interest in warfare, gained whilst a History student at Cambridge, also came in useful.

 Lawrence was a man who hesitated to follow orders to the letter.
 He analysed, he questioned and he examined his own motives.
 He was driven, enjoying the chase more than the catch.
 Although the Arab Revolt had been successful overall, the British failed to keep their promise of an Arabian state and divided up the captured territories.
 This left Lawrence with a feeling of guilt from which he never recovered.

-The Man who was Thursday
+The Man who was Thursday by G K Chesterton

-The Man who was Thursday is subtitled A nightmare, something which Thackeray stresses in an article published in the Illustrated London News, a day before he died in 1936.
+The Man who was Thursday is subtitled A nightmare, something which Chesterton stresses in an article published in the Illustrated London News, a day before he died in 1936.
 The book was published in 1908.

 Two poets meet in London and discuss their craft.
-Previously unknown to each other, Syme is a policeman but doesn’t say so and Gregory persuades him to attend a meeting that evening of an anarchist organisation.
-Syme decides to go undercover and infiltrate the society where the council members are named after the days of the week.
+Previously unknown to each other, Syme is a policeman but does not reveal this.
+Gregory persuades him to attend a meeting of an anarchist organisation that evening.
+Syme decides to go undercover and infiltrate the society.
+The council members are named after the days of the week.
 They swear to never betray each other and Syme is elected Thursday.
 Puzzled by the behaviour of the others, he gradually discovers that they are all, except Sunday, also detectives.
 Their exploits take them on all kinds of wild goose-chases to prevent an apparent assassination.
 These involve various sorts of transport including an elephant and a hot-air balloon.